Cesar Chavez (journalist): Government service

 Chavez has held various positions in government service.
 He served as the chairman and chief executive officer of the National Youth Commission from 1998 to 2000 and commissioner-at-large of the same body from 1995 to 1998.
 From 2014 to 2015, he worked as assistant general manager of the Metropolitan Manila Development Authority (MMDA).

-In the transportation sector, he served as assistant secretary for rail from September 2016 to February 2017 under the Department of Transportation (DOTr), and became the undersecretary for railways of the agency until November 2017.
+In the transportation sector, he served as Assistant Secretary for Rail from September 2016 to February 2017 under the Department of Transportation (DOTr), and became the Undersecretary for Railways of the agency until November 2017.

-Chavez was the chief of staff of Manila mayor Isko Moreno until 2021.
+Chavez was the chief of staff of Manila City Mayor Isko Moreno until 2021.
 Chavez said he resigned in order to return to MBC.
-Chavez then served as undersecretary for railways from July 2022 to December 2023 again under DOTr.
+Chavez then served as Undersecretary for Railways from July 2022 to December 2023 again under DOTr.